jjofres/debyetools/docs/source/api/installation.rst

 * Python_ 3.6 or newer
 * NumPy_ (base N-dimensional array package)
 * SciPy_ (fundamental algorithms for scientific computing in Python)
+* mpmath_ (real and complex floating-point arithmetic with arbitrary precision)

 Other recommended packages: